Legoland - the survival guide

 - Remember a small rucksack or cross body bag for your valuables to take on the rides.
 A waterproof one is a great idea.

 - A picnic and plethora of snacks and drinks.
 This will save money and save you having to think too much about what you're eating and when.
-It is also sensible to pack some food/snacks for the journey home as you are in for a long day.
-If you are looking for somewhere to eat later in the day, you may be able to bag a bargain – children eat for free at some restaurants after 3pm.
+It's also sensible to pack some food/snacks for the journey home, as you're in for a long day.
+However, if you are looking for somewhere to eat later in the day, you may be able to bag a bargain – children eat for free at some restaurants after 3pm.

 - Your own swimming gear.
 Join the kids in the splash area to cool down on hot days.

 - And it goes without saying: don't forget comfy shoes, sunglasses, sun hats, rain macs, insect repellent, and all the usual family-day-out paraphernalia.